-We observe that for some problems, the performance of DNLV could be better if a more tolerant line search process were used.
-For example, using $\eta_k = 10^{39}$ at the three first iterations, the performance of DNLV method is the same of DN method for Rosenbrock problem.
+We observe that, for some problems, the performance of DNLV could be better if a more tolerant line search process had been used.
+For example, using $\eta_k = 10^{39}$ at the three first iterations, the performance of DNLV is the same of DN method for Rosenbrock problem.
 But this tolerant line search resulted in a worse performance for DNLV at other tests.
 So we fixed the strategy indicated in algorithm 3 for all the tests performed in this work.

-Comparing the performance of DNLV using different choices for the parameter δ we concluded that the best choice is $\delta = 0.02$.
+Comparing the performance of DNLV using different choices for the parameter $\delta$ we concluded that the best choice is $\delta = 0.02$ .
 This choice was made because despite of better results were obtained with $\delta = 0.2$ or $\delta = 0.7$ for a few problems, the algorithm with $\delta = 0.02$ had a more robust performance.

-To illustrate a comparison between DN and DNLV (with $\delta = 0.02$) algorithms, we plotted, in the same figure, the number of iterations performed by these methods at each problem numbered from 1 to 11 according to the order that they appear in Table 1.
+To illustrate a comparison between DN and DNLV (with $\delta = 0.02$ ) algorithms, we plotted, in the same figure, the number of iterations performed by these methods at each problem numbered from 1 to 11 according to the order that they appear in Table 1.
 A similar comparison was done using the number of function evaluations.
-These results are showed in Figure 1, where the symbols + and \Diamond represents DNLV and DN methods respectively.
+These results are showed in Figure 1, where the symbols + and $\diamond$ represents DNLV and DN methods respectively.

-In five problems (problems numbers 2, 4, 7, 8, and 11) both algorithms had the same performance and in four problems (problems numbers 3, 6, 9 and 10) the two algorithms had a similar performance in terms of number of iterations: algorithm DNLV performed just one more iteration than algorithm DN, but the difference between the number of function evaluations is more significant, because at each iteration this number is equal to the the number of CPR-valid groups plus one.
-Finally, in Problems 1 and 5 the DNLV algorithm had its worst performance.
+In five problems (problems 2, 4, 7, 8, and 11) both algorithms had the same performance and in four problems (3, 6, 9 and 10) the two algorithms had a similar performance in terms of number of iterations: DNLV performed just one more iteration than DN, but the difference between the number of function evaluations is more significant, because at each iteration this number is equal to the the number of CPR-valid groups plus one.